Zur deutschen Fassung geht es hier entlang

 Maintaining one’s own quality is THE great challenge of our profession.
 And we, the singers ourselves, are first and foremost responsible for not „degenerating“ in the daily theatre circus. ’

-If we are not careful with our voice and ourselves, we’re going down!
+We’re going down if we are not careful with our voice and ourselves!

 During our studies we have regular lessons with the main teacher at least twice a week, we are in constant exchange with the (hopefully!) person we trust in terms of singing technique.
 And perhaps we attend helpful master classes on the side.